aniltilve/CS336-Principles-of-Info-and-Data-Management/README.md

 ## Project Implementation

 This project is written using Java Server Pages (JSP).
 The data is stored on a MySQL database.
-The website is hosted on an Amazon Web Services (AWS) server.
+Apache Tomcat is used as a web container.
+The website is hosted using Amazon Web Services (AWS).